Project ID: 165

 Supervisor(s): Richard Morris

-My (newly formed) group focusses on applying and developing concepts from statistical and theoretical soft-condensed matter physics, as well as applied mathematics, to describe biological systems.
-We are based in the Lowy Centre for Cancer Research, part of the School of Medicine.
+My group focusses on applying and developing concepts from statistical and theoretical soft-condensed matter physics, as well as applied mathematics, to describe living systems.

 The underlying premise is that, at its most fundamental, biology cannot be disentangled from thermodynamics, statistical mechanics, and hydrodynamics.
 Moreover, with the help of recent dramatic improvements in experimental techniques (both in microscopy and genetics) we aim to uncover the new physics of animate, living, matter.